-When planting tomatoes upside down, you will need either a large bucket, such as a 5 gallon bucket, or a specialty planter that is easy to find at your local hardware or department store.
+When planting tomatoes upside down, you will need either a large bucket, such as a 5-gallon (19 L.) bucket, or a specialty planter that is easy to find at your local hardware or department store.

-If you are using a bucket for growing tomatoes upside down, cut a hole about 3-4” in diameter in the bottom of the bucket.
+If you are using a bucket for growing tomatoes upside down, cut a hole about 3-4 inches (7.5-10 cm.) in diameter in the bottom of the bucket.